-Where k is the coefficient of thermal conductivity depending on the type of material exclusively and expressed in W/m.K; A is the contact area with the body, L the length of the body through which heat is conducted and T = TH-TC is the temperature difference between hot and cold sources.
+Where k is the “coefficient of thermal conductivity” depending on the type of material exclusively and expressed in W/m.K; A is the contact area with the body, L the length of the body through which heat is conducted, and T = TH-TC is the temperature difference between the hot and cold sources.

-It is clear that the amount of power transferred increases with the material conductivity, the area of contact between the body and the source and the gap of temperature between both sources; however, as long as the body gets thick, it would be more difficult to conduct heat and thus this rate decreases.
+It is clear that the amount of power transferred increases with the material conductivity, the area of contact between the body and the source, and the temperature difference between them; however, the thicker the body, the more difficult it would be to conduct heat, and thus the rate decreases.

 Convection

-It is a process of transfer of heat based on motion of fluids with temperature difference.
+Convection is a process of heat transfer based on the motion of fluids with temperature differences.
 (Knight, 2016).
-Consider a fluid surrounding a body generally warmer that this fluid, the part of this latter that gets direct contact with the body gains heat (i.e. the contact part of the body becomes colder) and thus it renders lighter than the other part of the fluid that was not in contact with the body.
-The warmer lighter part rises upward leaving its place to a new amount of colder fluid that gets again in contact with the body and experiences the same process.
-This convection mechanism repeats itself until thermal equilibrium body-surrounding fluid is established.
+Consider a fluid surrounding a body generally warmer than the fluid The part of the fluid that is in direct contact with the body gains heat (i.e., the contact part of the body becomes colder) and thus it becomes lighter than the other part of the fluid that was not in contact with the body.
+The warmer, lighter part rises upward leaving its place to a new amount of colder fluid that comes into contact with the body and experiences the same process.
+This convection mechanism repeats itself until thermal equilibrium between the body and the surrounding fluid is established.

-This is why one blows on a hot cup of coffee in order to increase convection process and lower the coffee’s temperature.
-Also, daily climate changes are due to atmospheric convection between wind, oceans, deserts and ice mountains.
+This is why one blows on a hot cup of coffee to lower the coffee’s temperature – it increases the convection process.
+Also, daily climate changes are due to atmospheric convection between wind, oceans, deserts, and icy mountains.